openrazer/openrazer/README.md

 Sometimes there are problems with the driver installation due to missing kernel modules or secure boot.
 Please refer to the [Troubleshooting wiki page](https://github.com/openrazer/openrazer/wiki/Troubleshooting) for guidance.

-If the troubleshooting guide did not pinpoint the problemlus, [try searching open/closed issues](https://github.com/openrazer/openrazer/issues?q=is%3Aissue+) before creating a new one.
+If the troubleshooting guide did not pinpoint the probleml, [try searching open/closed issues](https://github.com/openrazer/openrazer/issues?q=is%3Aissue+) before creating a new one.

 ## Device Support